Blackpool Corporation Electric Locomotive (aka No. 717)

-The design is known as a ‘steeple cab’ locomotive and similar examples were supplied to haul heavy cargoes at various industrial premises including power stations and ship-builders in addition to tramways.
+The design is known as a ‘steeple cab’ locomotive and similar examples were supplied to haul heavy cargoes at various industrial premises including power stations and ship-builders in addition to a limited number of tramways.
 The locomotive itself weighed ten tons, which included 2 tons ballast, and was intended to handle loads of up to 150 tons.
-The vehicle initially arrived in the tramway’s then standard red livery, though it was painted in green with dark green lining when it was given its first and only full operational overhaul in 1938.
+The vehicle initially carried the tramway’s then standard red livery and at one stage (during the mid-1930s) sported the Corporation’s garter and crest, though it was repainted in green with dark green lining when it was given its first and only full operational overhaul in 1938.

 Its original role came to an end on 30 April, 1949 when the tramway’s coal traffic ceased.
 Not surprisingly, such an infrequent service was never profitable, though takings were sufficient to repay the loan for the locomotive in 1943.
 On first becoming redundant, the locomotive was initially offered to the Light Railway Transport League for preservation but, with so many other pressing candidates, the offer was refused.

-After this the locomotive was assigned to the permanent way fleet but although it is sometimes referred to as Blackpool loco 717, this was just its works number and while in service it never carried a fleet number as such.
-It was later fitted with tramway-style coupling and was occasionally pressed into service for weed-spraying duties while hooked up to a salt-water spray wagon.
-Its other permanent way duties included occasional deliveries of rail consignments on plate frame bogies..
+After this, the locomotive was assigned to the permanent way fleet but although it is sometimes referred to as Blackpool loco 717, this was just its English Electric works number and while in service it never carried a fleet number as such.
+It was later fitted with tramway-style coupling and was occasionally pressed into service for weed-spraying duties while hooked up to a salt-water spray wagon that had been converted from a former ‘toastrack’ (no. 161).
+Its other permanent way duties included occasional deliveries of rail consignments on plate frame bogies.

-Since its return to Crich it has seen regular service on a variety of permanent way duties as well as shunting, towing and retrieving ‘failed’ tramcars, all of which are the type of operations for which such a vehicle would have been originally designed.
-During the late 1980s and early 1990s it appeared in its original Blackpool livery of red with white outlining before reverting to the more recent green colour scheme.
+Since its return to Crich on 22nd May 1984, it has seen regular service on a variety of permanent way duties as well as shunting, towing and retrieving ‘failed’ tramcars, all of which are the type of operations for which such a vehicle would have been originally designed.
+For a while it ran in its original Blackpool livery of red with white outlining before reverting to the more recent green colour scheme.
 In 2008 it received further workshop attention when its motors were overhauled.